 All students have a right to feel and be safe in their schools.
 To ensure that this is true in St. Albert, both school jurisdictions and all schools are working together to send out an important message.
 Many other groups are supporting this message, including the City of St. Albert, the RCMP, Alberta Justice, the St. Albert SAIF Society, the St. Albert Association for People with Disabilities, and the St. Albert Youth Centre.
 The message is very clear.
-Froshing is not acceptable behaviour.
+Hazing is not acceptable behaviour.
 It is, in fact, an assault.
 Any student involved in such an activity will face suspension and possible legal charges or expulsion.
-We will refer any froshing activities to the RCMP.
+We will refer any hazing activities (intimidating, demeaning and degrading rites of initiation) to the RCMP.